ResetLifeNow/ResetLifeNow/README.md

 - I’m currently learning: Everything under the sun at once
 - I’m looking to collaborate on: Anything 😅
-- How to reach me on Discord @ Pepper Grey #5887
+- How to reach me on Discord @ ResetLifeNow #5897 or Slack @ ResetLifeNow

 <!---
 ResetLifeNow/ResetLifeNow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.